blabla1337/skf-labs/kbid-xxx-tls-downgrade.md

 ## Reconnaissance

+When visiting [https://localhost:5000](https://localhost:5000) our browser warns us about a bad, self-signed certificate.
+In a real situation that would be a bad thing to encounter, but in our test lab it's to be expected.
+At least we have a safe HTTPS connection, right?

-When visiting [https://localhost:5000](https://localhost:5000) we will be greeted by the following web app.
+After confirming the exception, we will be greeted by the following web app.
 It has no functionality to play with, it's just a friendly page of text.

 ![](.gitbook/assets/tls-downgrade-1.png)

-Our browser warned us about a bad, self-signed certificate.
-In a real situation that would be a bad thing to encounter, but in our test lab it's to be expected.
-But least we have a safe HTTPS connection, right?

 Let's take a look under the hood!